Chart Color Schemes

 Wonthaggi - Inverloch features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.5% of all households, including 21.3% couples with children, 33.8% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 34.5%, with lone person households at 32.0% and group households making up 2.5%.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.3.
+Family households account for 65.5% of all households, including 21.3% that are couples with children, 33.8% that are couples without children, and 9.6% that are single parent families.
+Non-family households make up the remaining 34.5%, with lone person households at 32.0% and group households comprising 2.5% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households